Enrol a School

-When we enroll a new school, we do so in the spirit of partnership guided by shared goals and a shared commitment to your students and your community.
+When we enrol a new school, we do so in the spirit of partnership guided by shared goals and a shared commitment to your students and your community.

 Our partnerships with many of our schools span 10+ years, and we commit to long-term, sustainable programming whenever we enrol a new school.
 Returning schools are always guaranteed a space in the program every year, as long as we have funding secured to support the grant and program support.

 The YPI team provides resources and support to all educators implementing the program, maintains regular contact with educators throughout the year, and makes visits virtually and in-person when possible to as many schools as possible every year to offer student workshops, meet with teams of educators, and support YPI event.

 Over 18,000 students per year build life-long skills and interest in civic engagement.

 - YPI will be taught in all classes of one mandatory course across one chosen grade/year level –either Grade 9 or 10

 - Your school’s YPI Lead Teacher will be the main point of contact for YPI communications and will provide updates on your school’s YPI project upon request throughout the year.

 - YPI will be delivered over the course of at least four weeks (in each class), using/adapting the lessons in the provided YPI curriculum guide

 - Charity site visits or interviews are strongly encouraged.
 Your school will permit/support students to make off-campus site visits to their chosen charities.